ita-social-projects/GreenCityUBS/README.md

 ## 1. About the project

-The main aim of “GreenCity” project is to teach people in a playful and challenging way to have an eco-friendly lifestyle.
+The main aim of “GreenCi1ty” project is to teach people in a playful and challenging way to have an eco-friendly lifestyle.
 A user can view on the map places that have some eco-initiatives or suggest discounts for being environmentally aware (for instance, coffee shops that give a discount if a customer comes with their own cup). А user can start doing an environment-friendly habit and track their progress with a habit tracker.
 "GreenCityUBS" is a microservice which contains garbage collection service.

 ## 2. Where to find front-end part of the project